zhenkewu/CFRL/JOSS/paper.md

 env.fit(zs=zs, states=states, actions=actions, rewards=rewards)
 ```

-#### Value and Counterfactual Fairness Evaluation
+#### Value and Counterfactual Unfairness Level Evaluation

-We now use `evaluate_value_through_fqe()` and `evaluate_fairness_through_model()` to estimate the value and CF level achieved by the trained policy when interacting with the environment of interest, respectively.
-The CF level is represented by a metric from 0 to 1, with 0 representing perfect fairness and 1 indicating complete unfairness.
+We now use `evaluate_value_through_fqe()` and `evaluate_fairness_through_model()` to estimate the value and counterfactual unfairness level achieved by the trained policy when interacting with the environment of interest, respectively.
+The counterfactual unfairness level is represented by a metric from 0 to 1, with 0 representing perfect fairness and 1 indicating complete unfairness.
 We use the testing set for evaluation.

 ```python
 value = evaluate_reward_through_fqe(zs=zs_test, states=states_test,